 Tetanus Shot Clinic Q&A

 A tetanus shot is a vaccine that protects against tetanus, a dangerous bacterial infection that can result in muscle stiffness, pain, and swelling.
 People who have suffered a wound with a higher risk of tetanus contamination may be advised to get a vaccination.
 The tetanus vaccine is an easy and efficient way to shield you and those around you from a dangerous illness.
 Tetanus vaccinations are considered a standard component of healthcare and are recommended for all individuals of all ages.
 For more information, contact us or schedule an appointment online.
-We have convenient locations to serve you in Portland OR, Clackamas, OR and Tigard, OR.
+We have convenient locations to serve you in 82nd Avenue Portland OR, Mall 205 Portland OR, and Tigard OR.